 Some people have a mindset where they can only envision themselves achieving their goals.
 Others have a mindset where they can only envision potential failure along the way.
 Which do you think is more likely to succeed?

 One of my favorite definitions of self-discipline came from a former guest on my show, Kelly Roach.
 In her words, “Self-discipline means doing what you need to do when you don’t feel like doing it to get from where you are to where you want to be.
 Say yes to yourself and no to your excuses.”

-I don’t know many salespeople who are excited about making 20 cold outreach calls a day.
-Or athletes who look forward to strenuous training day in and day out of the season.
+I don’t know many salespeople excited about making 20 cold outreach calls daily.
+Or athletes who look forward to strenuous training every day of the season.
 But what separates average sellers from great sellers is self-discipline.
 Average sellers set limits and don’t push past them.
 Great sellers constantly seek to improve and commit to whatever it takes to become their best selves.

 3. The Yet Principle

 80% of your thoughts are negative.
 Yup, you read that right.
 The National Science Foundation found this to be the case among the average person’s 12,000 – 60,000 thoughts per day.
 We constantly fill our minds with negativity.
 How often have you found yourself saying things like, “nobody is going to answer my cold calls today,” or “prospecting sucks.”
 If this is your mindset going into prospecting, what will your demeanor be during those calls?
 You’re essentially throwing your confidence out the window.